 When Harry revisits the subject in his lesson with Dumbledore, after overhearing Snape and Malfoy outside Slughorn’s Christmas party, we read:

 Also, Rowling loves to use curious little omissions in her writing.
-We don’t hear all of Snape’s conversation with Quirrell in the Forbidden Forest in Stone.
+We don’t hear all of Snape’s conversation with Quirrell in the Forbidden Forest in Sorcerer’s Stone.
 Similarly, Hagrid doesn’t hear exactly what Snape and Dumbledore are talking about.
 Other scenes are alluded to though we dont get to witness them.
-In Prince, we learn that Bella has been teaching Draco Occlumency, but don’t get to hear them talking privately.
-Two other scenes at the end of Prince are similarly missing from our arsenal.
+In Half-Blood Prince, we learn that Bella has been teaching Draco Occlumency but don’t get to hear them talking privately.
+Two other scenes at the end of Half-Blood Prince are similarly missing from our arsenal.
 What did Dumbledore do on the night he died when he sent Harry back to Gryffindor Tower for his Invisibility Cloak?
-In the shed at the Burrow after visiting Slughorn, Dumbledore says:“Firstly, I wish you to keep your Invisibility Cloak with you at all times from this moment onward, even within Hogwarts itself just in case.
+In the shed at the Burrow after visiting Slughorn, Dumbledore says, “Firstly, I wish you to keep your Invisibility Cloak with you at all times from this moment onward, even within Hogwarts itself just in case.
 You understand me?”
+(HBP 79).

 …said Hermione in a high-pitched whisper,

 She covered her face in shame and continued to talk into her fingers so that her voice was muffled.